-You have the right to keep your mail private, whether you are sending or receiving it.
+You have the right to keep your mail private.
 No one is allowed to open your mail or read it unless you want them to.

 "Every resident who is dying or who is very ill has the right to have family and friends present 24 hours per day."